Prep 5 Curriculum Brief

 Science

-This term Prep 5 will be continuing their learning about Earth and Space.
+After half term Prep 5 will be learning about Earth and Space.
 This will include exploring the Solar System, the Earth and Sun and the Moon.
-They will describe the movement of the Earth and other planets relative to the sun in the solar system and use the idea of the Earth’s rotation to explain day and night and the apparent movement of the sun across the sky.
+They will describe the movement of the Earth and other planets relative to the sun in the solar system, describe the movement of the moon relative to the Earth, describe the sun, Earth and moon as approximately spherical bodies and use the idea of the Earth’s rotation to explain day and night and the apparent movement of the sun across the sky.

 Geography